• Skip to primary navigation

 Sales Tax in California on Cars

-The general statewide car tax in California is 7.25% though the location is the determining factor of the tax.
+The general statewide car tax in California is 7.25%, though location is the determining factor of the tax.
 1.25% out of the 7.25% is given to the county government, while the local government, cities, and districts take up to 2.5%.
 Note that the sales tax also includes a $50 emissions testing fee.

-Note that the total amount you pay for a car not only includes sales tax, but also registration, and dealership fees.
-Remember that the minimum sales tax rate for cars is 7.25% but if you want to calculate the sales tax on your car, you need to find the total sales tax fee for the city.
+Note that the total amount you pay for a car not only includes sales tax, but also registration and dealership fees.
+Remember that the minimum sales tax rate for cars is 7.25%, but if you want to calculate the sales tax on your car, you need to find the total sales tax fee for the city.
 Then, you multiply the vehicle price (before trade-in or incentives) by the sales tax fee.

 Let’s use this example: Imagine you are purchasing a vehicle for $40,000 with a state sales tax of 7.25%. $40,000 X 0.0725 = $2,900.
-The sales tax for the car will be $2,900, regardless of whether it was used, purchased with trade-in credit, or included as an incentive.
+The sales tax for the car will be $2,900, regardless of whether it was used, purchased with a trade-in credit, or included as an incentive.

-Car Sales Tax For Trade-Ins In California
+Car Sales Tax For Trade-Ins in California

 In California, the sales tax applies to the full price of the new car.
-In a nutshell, it does not consider if you traded in your car or not hence, those who trade in a car will still have to pay sales tax.
+In a nutshell, it does not consider if you traded in your car or not; hence, those who trade in a car will still have to pay sales tax.

-Car Sales Tax For Private Sales In California
+Car Sales Tax For Private Sales in California

 The person buying the car is charged with the responsibility of paying sales tax during a private car sale.
 The buyer must pay the sales tax to the California Department of Motor Vehicles when registering the car.

-Tax on Rebates And Dealer Incentives
+Tax on Rebates and Dealer Incentives

 Dealer incentives are very popular as they motivate customers to choose certain models.
 Rebates and incentives do not change the sales tax for the car.

-When Sales Tax Is Exempt In California
+When Sales Tax is Exempt in California

 • Vehicles purchased by insurance companies